-As a part of the year-end currency revaluation which translates the Eur 50m loan into USD for reporting purposes, foreign exchange unrealised book losses amount to USD 1,032k and are recognized in the Statement of Activities and are reflected in the year end value for the loan of USD 56,125k.
+As part of the year-end currency revaluation which translates the EUR 50 million loan into USD for reporting purposes, foreign exchange unrealised book loss amounted to USD 4,317K and are recognized in the Statement of Activities and reflected in the year end value of the loan of USD 56,860K.

-13. RELATED PARTIES
+14. RELATED PARTIES